koding/kdlearn/guides/upgrading-your-vm/index.md

 ### If something goes wrong
-Your Koding VM can easily be reinitialized to our official version (the version you got when you made a new Koding account) so if all these upgrades leave you with an unusable VM, try [reinitializing your VM back to its original state](http://learn.koding.com/faq/vm-reinit/).
+Your Koding VM can easily be reinitialized to our official version (the version you got when you made a new Koding account) so if all these updates leave you with an unusable VM, try [reinitializing your VM back to its original state](http://learn.koding.com/faq/vm-reinit/).